raul23/equifax-data-breach/README.rst

-  The suspected hackers supposedly had the backing of the `second most important army in the world in terms of budget`_ (for 2020) but they were not able to think of various ways of definitely hiding their tracks that did't require constantly logging from the same location.
+  The suspected hackers supposedly had the backing of the `second most important army in the world in terms of budget`_ (for 2020) but they were not able to think of various ways of definitely hiding their tracks that didn't require constantly logging from the same location.
 It would had been extremely careless of China to not make sure to be as anonymous as possible because they certainly knew that if they did't, they risked further deteriorating their tense diplomatic relations with the currently only